-Held in mid-October each year, this event brings youth from all of Camden County 4-H clubs together to make the woods at Lakeland come alive!
+Held in mid-October each year, this event brings youth from all of Camden County 4-H clubs together to make Lakeland come alive!
 The Haunting is a haunted walk where 4-H members create spooky scenes and scare attendees.
 It is the biggest 4-H fundraiser each year.